-- The PreACT is administered to all tenth-graders. - The PreACT simulates the ACT testing experience within a shorter test on all four ACT test subjects: English, Reading, Math and Science. - The multiple-choice test predicts future success aligned to the ACT test and provides both current achievement and projected future ACT test scores on the one through thirtysix ACT score scale. - Detailed Results and Item Response help to identify specific areas of strength and weakness.
+- The PreACT is administered annually to all eligible tenth-graders. - The PreACT is a state required test per G.S. \$115C-174.22. - The PreACT simulates The ACT testing experience within a shorter test on all four subtests of The ACT : English, reading, math and science. - The multiple-choice test predicts future success aligned to The ACT test and provides both current achievement and projected future ACT test scores on the one through thirty-six ACT score scale. - Detailed Results and Item Response help to identify specific areas of strength and weakness.
 Additional reporting insights on STEM, Career Readiness and Understanding Complex Texts are provided. - The PreACT assessment is designed to help parents and educators identify areas where students may need additional academic support or remediation.
 The PreACT can also help to initiate strategic conversations between parents and schools regarding dual enrollment decisions, identifying curriculum gaps, implementing interventions on behalf of students, and choosing Advanced Placement classes.

-ACT
+The ACT

-- Students enrolled in grade 11 take the ACT in the spring. - The ACT is a curriculum- and standards-based assessment that evaluates college and career readiness in English, mathematics, reading and science. - The ACT is used for college admissions, placement, and scholarships.
-It is accepted by most colleges and universities in the United States. - Each section of the ACT test is multiple-choice and scored on a one through thirty-six point scale.
+- Students enrolled in grade 11 take The ACT in the spring. - The ACT is a required state assessment for all eligible eleventh graders per G.S. \$115C-174.11(4). - The ACT is a curriculum- and standards-based assessment that evaluates college and career readiness in English, mathematics, reading and science. - The ACT is used for college admissions, placement, and scholarships.
+It is accepted by most colleges and universities in the United States. - Each section of The ACT test is multiple-choice and scored on a one through thirty-six point scale.
 The composite score is the average of the four subject test sections. - The ACT provides a path to increase student access to postsecondary and workforce opportunities. - Additional reporting and insights on STEM, Career Readiness, and Understanding Complex Texts are provided.

-WorkKeys
+ACT WorkKeys